plandes/rend/README.md

 [![Python 3.10][python310-badge]][python310-link]
 [![Build Status][build-badge]][build-link]

-Invoke native applications to view files.
+Invoke native applications to view and render data from files.
 On macOS, the default web browser and Preview.app are used to view HTML and PDF files respectively.
 On all other operating systems the default web browser is used to view files.

 ## Usage